blaylockbk/SynopticPy/README.md

 The [Synoptic Mesonet API](https://synopticdata.com/mesonet-api) (formerly MesoWest) gives you access to real-time and historical surface-based weather observations for thousands of stations.

-I wrote these functions to quickly access data from the Synoptic API  and convert the JSON data to a **[Pandas DataFrame](https://pandas.pydata.org/docs/)**.
+I wrote these functions to conveniently access data from the Synoptic API  and convert the JSON data to a **[Pandas DataFrame](https://pandas.pydata.org/docs/)**.
 Maybe this will be helpful to others who are getting started with the Synoptic API and Python.
-The idea is loosely based on the obsolete [MesoPy](https://github.com/mesowx/MesoPy) python wrapper, but converting the data to a Pandas DataFrame instead of a simple dictionary makes the data more *ready-to-use*.
+The idea is loosely based on the obsolete [MesoPy](https://github.com/mesowx/MesoPy) python wrapper, but returning the data as a Pandas DataFrame instead of a simple dictionary makes the retrieved data more *ready-to-use*.

 |🌐 Synoptic API Webpage|
 |--